 The Icelandic Sheepdog takes quite a lot of responsibility to care for, but as long as you’re willing to devote the time and effort, this breed will yield some excellent results.
 Its happy, upbeat disposition helps a lot with making even difficult dog care tasks quite enjoyable.
 It’s probably not a great choice for novice owners, however, unless you’re willing to learn the nuances of this breed’s care and maintenance.

-The Icelandic Sheepdog probably needs around two to three cups of high-quality dog food per day with the exact amount depending on the dog’s size and activity level.
-It has no other special dietary considerations.
+So the Icelandic Sheepdog probably needs around two to three cups of high-quality dog food per day with the exact amount depending on the dog’s size and activity level.
 However, if it starts to show signs of weight gain, then owners should limit calorie intake and treats.

 Maintenance and Grooming